 Although before my very own eyes the pieces of our previous home were being restored.
 Brick by brick.
 Nail by nail.
 It no longer was where I would place my security.
 God had opened my eyes to a world outside of the walls that had previously confined me.
 He opened my eyes to something more.

 Although the devastation to our home from Hurricane ike was still readily visible, we decided it was time to move on.
 By faith.
 Take a step forward and move home.
 The sawdust and workers would become commonplace.
-And yet, we would hope…in complete restoration.
+And yet, we would hope for a complete restoration.

 You see…you and I…we were created to long for something greater.
 Something better.
 Somewhere without pain and sorrow.
 A place where every tear will be wiped from our eyes.

-As our last suitcase was packed and we moved out from our hotel home…it’s temporariness hit me.
+As our last suitcase was packed and we moved out of our hotel home…and then temporary hit me.
 THIS IS NOT MY HOME.
 This earthly place is not my forever.
-I will experience pain and suffering and unexpectancies and difficult moments and yet, one day, I’m going home…
+I will experience pain and suffering, unexpected circumstances, and difficult moments and yet, one day, I’m going home…

 Home is my heavenly dwelling.